aerisweather/logger-bootstrap/README.md

 `LoggerBootstrap` simplifies this by:
 * Creating standard logging services for app logs, error logs, and access logs
 * Loading in environment variables, using a standardized naming convention
-* Use sane defaults of logging config
+* Using sane defaults of logging config
 * Providing Express middleware

 ## Setup